-A: CSB students during Phase III will participate in the Colorado Springs Mentored Integrated Curriculum (COSMIC).
-COSMIC is a version of a Longitudinal Integrated Clerkship (LIC) model.
+A: COSMIC is a version of a Longitudinal Integrated Clerkship (LIC) model.
 Although the structure of COSMIC is quite different from the traditional specialty block model for most Anschutz Medical Campus (AMC) students, all CSB students are evaluated based on the same learning objectives, goals, competences, and clinical conditions as AMC students.
-To meet LCME accreditation standards, CUSOM must ensure that all CSB and AMC students receive comparable experiences during Phase III.
+To meet LCME accreditation standards, CUSOM must ensure that all CSB and AMC students receive comparable experiences.

-AMC students in the third-year block model learn a single specialty at a time in blocks ranging from 2-8 weeks in duration.
-In COSMIC, CSB students spend approximately the first 2 months in “inpatient immersion” rotations.
-These are 1-2 week rotations in surgery, anesthesiology, internal medicine, pediatrics, labor and delivery and psychiatry.
-During the remaining 10 months of COSMIC, CSB students complete all 10 of the core Phase III specialties at the same time throughout the year.
-Students spend 2-4 half-days per month on average in each specialty, mostly in the outpatient setting, depending on the length of the specialty block during Phase III.
+CSB students spend approximately the first 2 months in “inpatient immersion” rotations.
+These are 1-2 week rotations in surgery, internal medicine, pediatrics, labor and delivery and psychiatry.
+During the remaining 10 months of the LIC, CSB students spend 2-4 half-days per month on average in each specialty, mostly in the outpatient setting.
 Additional required and selective inpatient experiences are scheduled throughout the year.

-A: CSB students have the same experience during Phases I and II as the remaining CUSOM students on the Anschutz Medical Campus.
-CSB students do not move to Colorado Springs until the beginning of Phase III.
-CSB students are assigned to Problem Based Learning (PBL) groups with other CSB students (total 8 students per group) and are assigned to select Advisory Colleges that contain both CSB students and AMC students from all classes.
-CSB leadership make scheduled and as-needed visits to the Anschutz Medical Campus to answer questions and provide support to CSB students during Phases I and II.
+A: CSB students have the same experience during Plains as the remaining CUSOM students on the Anschutz Medical Campus.
+CSB students do not move to Colorado Springs until the beginning of Foothills.
+CSB students are assigned to COMPASS groups that contain both CSB students and AMC students.

-A: National Board of Medical Examiners (NBME) subject (shelf) exams are taken by all CUSOM students in the following subjects: Ambulatory Medicine, Clinical Neurology, Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry, and Surgery.
-There are two additional pass/fail exams in Emergency Medicine and Musculoskeletal Medicine.
-In COSMIC, CSB students take all exams starting about 5 months into Phase III and complete their last exam at the end of month 12 with each exam spaced between 2-4 weeks apart.
+A: National Board of Medical Examiners (NBME) subject (shelf) exams are taken by all CUSOM students in the following subjects: Obstetrics and Gynecology, Pediatrics, Psychiatry, and Surgery.
+CSB students take all exams starting a few months into the LIC and complete their last exam at the end of the LIC with each exam spaced at least 4 weeks apart.

-Although most exams are taken prior to completion of all clinical experiences in each particular specialty, performance on each exam mostly reflects test preparation through the recommended reading material rather than actual clinical experience (which is true both for students in LIC and block models).
-For the CSB Class of 2018 (inaugural class), this class mean scores on all NBME subject exams exceeded the national mean scores and the mean scores for the Anschutz Medical Campus students.
+Although most exams are taken prior to completion of all clinical experiences in each particular specialty, performance on each exam reflects test preparation through the recommended reading material as well as clinical experience.
+Assessments such as shelf exams support clinical performance throughout the LIC.
+Students in LICs and block models have performed comparably on shelf exams and exams are graded P/F.